soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 We can name a function like any other value, put it in data structures, pass it to functions, and so on!

-The way Haskell treats names is very similar to copy paste.
+The way Haskell treats names is very similar to copy-paste.
 Anywhere you see `html_` in the code, you can replace it with `el "html"`.
 They are the same (this is what the equals signs say, right?
 That the two sides are the same).
-This property, of being able to *substitute* the two sides of the equals sign with one another, is called **referential transparency**.
+This property of being able to *substitute* the two sides of the equals sign with one another is called **referential transparency**.
 And it is pretty unique to Haskell (and a few similar languages such as PureScript and Elm)!
 We'll talk more about referential transparency in a later chapter.